-I’ve been practicing group yoga for over 20 years and have Kirtan music playing in my cardiology office every day, but unfortunately, a busy medical practice and restaurant career have been keeping me away from my former 60- to 90-minute studio practices.
+I’ve been practicing group yoga for over 20 years and have Kirtan music playing in my cardiology office every day, but unfortunately, a busy medical practice can sometimes keep me away from my former 60- to 90-minute studio practices.
 A year ago I was introduced to a yoga practice reported to be over 2,500 years old, called the Five Tibetan Rites.
 After viewing a few videos and reading a short book, I adopted the practice every morning, whether at home or in a hotel room.
 I’ve continued the habit for a year and have some interesting observations.
 I have found them to be the “HIIT” of yoga as the entire practice takes less than 15 minutes.

 What are the Five Tibetans?